Hopefully these revisions will be done soon...

 "Of course it is!
 You can just take some from Church.
 He's-"

 Melona frowned.
-"I don't see what the problem is; you don't have to take a lot.
-Besides, you've said before that life force regenerates, so what harm is it gonna do?"
+"I don't see what the problem is: you don't have to take a lot.
+Besides, you've said before that life force regenerates, so what permanent harm is it gonna do?"

-"But what if she commands it?
-What if she orders you to bring him to her?"
+"Well in that case, what are you gonna do if the Witch just orders you to bring him to her?"

 Airi's eyes widened in shock as she realized what a serious possibility that was.
-Under the obedience spell, she would have no choice but to do as she was told...
+It hadn't occurred to her until now, but under the obedience spell, Airi would have no choice but to do as she was told...

 "She can't make a command like that if she doesn't know about him, Melona."